gskinnerTeam/flutter-stateful-props/README.md

 * Having to `override dispose` for controllers, timers, streams etc
 * Having to `override didUpdateDependencies/didChangeWidget` to sync state with dependencies
 * Having to calling `setState((){})` each time you want to change some state and rebuild (which almost always go together)
-* Having to use Builders to get non-visual functionality like gestures, keyboard/mouse events and layout constraints
-* Having to write verbose custom Widgets or Builders just to encapsulate some state or behavior
+* Having to use Widgets or Builders to encapsulate some non-visual state or behavior, hurting readability

 `StatefulProps` offers a solution to this: "Props".
 Small, encapsulated state objects, tied to the lifecycle of the Widget.
 Each Widget has a list of these "mini states".
 Props can `init` and `dispose` themselves, they can add Widgets to the tree, and they can sync themselves when dependencies change.